 Most live wells on boats are made of fiberglass and usually coated with gelcoat.
 For more information on applying gelcoat see our How to Apply Gelcoat article.

-In the case that your live well is aluminum you can apply Aluma Hawk, available in white, to the aluminum surface.
+In the case that your live well is aluminum you can apply Aluma Hawk, available in white, blue, grey, black, sand and jon boat green to the aluminum surface.